 As a condition of participation in the Systems, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the Utah State Retirement Board.
 Contributions are actuarially determined as an amount that, when combined with employee contributions (where applicable) is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.
-Contribution rates are as follows:
+Contribution rates as of June 30, 2019 are as follows:

-Employer Employer
+Employer

-Employee Contribution Rate for
+Contribution Employer Rate

-Utah Retirement Systems Paid Rates 401(k) Plan
+Employee Paid Rates for 401(k) Plan

 Contributory System

-111 - Local Governmental Div - Tier 2 N/A 14.91% 1.78%
+111 - Local Government Div - Tier 2 N/A 15.54% 1.15%

 Noncontributory System

-15 - Local Governmental Div - Tier 1 N/A 18.47% N/A
+15 - Local Government Div - Tier 1 N/A 18.47% N/A

 Tier 2 DC Only

 211 - Local Government N/A 6.69% 10.00%